BrunoDatoMeneses/Transport-Network-and-Baxter/Baxter/Documentation/Commandes/Baxter seul/1 Bras/README.md

 	- in a new terminal, in ~/ ... /Working_Folder_Baxter/ros_ws
 	- $ ROS_MASTER_URI=http://baxter.local:11311	(to define the master which is Baxter's, only the first time you open the terminal)
-	- $ source devel/setup.bash	(only the first time you open the terminal)
 	- $ rosrun baxter run